 a NDP ACK frame with the Relayed Frame field set to 1 and the Duration Indication field set to 1 and the Duration field set to a nonzero value

-The Suspend Duration field of the above Flow Suspend action frame indicates the length of time receiving STAs those are intended are not permitted to transmit Data frames to the STA identified by the TA field of the frame.
+The Suspend Duration field of the above Flow Suspend action frame indicates the length of time receiving STAs are not allowed to transmit Data frames to the STA identified by the TA field of the Flow Suspend action frame.

-The Duration field of NDP ACK listed above indicates the length of time receiving STAs are not permitted to transmit Data frames to the STA identified by the RA field of the frame that elicited the NDP ACK frame.
+The Duration field of NDP ACK listed above indicates the length of time during which the receiving STAs are not allowed to transmit Data frames to the STA identified by the RA field of the frame that elicited the NDP ACK frame.

 A STA that receives any of the following frames shall not transmit any data frames to the STA that transmitted the frame, for the amount of time indicated in the Suspend Duration field of a Flow Suspend action frame or indicated in the Duration field of a NDP ACK frame:

-a Flow Suspend action frame with a BSSID that matches the BSSID of the BSS of which the receiving STA is a member
+a Flow Suspend action frame with a BSSID that matches the BSSID of the BSS to which the receiving STA is associated

 a BAT frame with the Flow Control bit of the Frame Control field set to 1